-Isn’t it funny how we study and work so hard thinking that when we graduate we’ll immediately be rewarded with our dream career?
-Don’t get me wrong it is definitely out there.
-However, reality will tell you that a degree is not the only thing you need to successfully land your dream career.
+Isn’t it funny how we study and work so hard thinking that when we graduate we will immediately be rewarded with our dream job?
+Don’t get me wrong, your dream job is definitely out there.
+However, life after graduation will soon tell you that a degree is not the only thing you need to successfully land your dream career.

-We live in an increasingly competitive job market.
-Companies are looking for graduates (and young professionals) who have the right career skills and not just book knowledge.
+Truth is, companies are looking for graduates (and young professionals) who have the right career skills and not just the ‘book knowledge’.
 Yes, I know.
 Your degree has probably cost you a lot of energy and maybe even blood, sweat and tears (I know mine did).
-However, I soon came to realise that in order to succeed at work you need to develop your career skills.
+However, in order to succeed at you need to develop your career skills.
 And some of these skills you’ll probably only learn from the school of life.

-Whether you’re about to graduate or a bit more advanced in your career, these are just a few of the many things you’ll wish you learned at Uni!
+So whether you’re about to graduate or a bit more advanced in your career, these are just a few of the many skills you’ll wish you learned at Uni!

 Networking with purpose